-If you have multiple Azure subscriptions, make sure you’re creating the Service Principal with subscription ID that you shared with Docker when signing up for the beta.
+If you have multiple Azure subscriptions, make sure to create the Service Principal with the subscription ID that you use to deploy Docker for Azure.
+The arguments are provided below.

-If the script fails, it’s typically because your Azure user account doesn’t have sufficient privileges.
+If the script fails, it may be because your Azure user account does not have sufficient privileges.
 Contact your Azure administrator.

 Docker for Azure uses SSH for accessing the Docker swarm once it’s deployed.
-During setup, you will be prompted for a SSH public key.
+During setup, you are prompted for a SSH public key.
 If you don’t have a SSH key, you can generate one with

 ssh-keygen.
 You only need the public key component to set up Docker for Azure.
 Here’s how to get the public key from a .pem file: